brianEtrials/team-bars-lisp-auction-house/README.md

 - Credentials for login buyer: username:testbuyer, password:test
 - Credentials for login seller: username:testseller, password:test
-- Credentials for login admin: username:admin, password:admin24
+- Credentials for login admin: username:admin, password:admin24 (login inside 'Sign in' page)
-- Item Name should always be unique.
+- Item Name should always be unique
+- The items for testing 'View Item' are Laptop and Smartphone (login with credentials for 'testbuyer')